 Well, that's probably true.

-Well, here's you know Obama has been schooled in radicalism, not Americanism.
+Well, here's, you know, Obama has been schooled in radicalism, not Americanism.

-That's that that that's one thing.
+That's one thing.

-Um radicalism and Americanism do not mix.
+Radicalism and Americanism do not mix.

-He he views the misery of others as the necessary steps that must be taken to change the country.
+He views the misery of others as the necessary steps that must be taken to change the country.

 He wants to continue the opportunities he has to get even with this country.